Rykka/mediasize/README.rst

 This is a css/less file for media size query.

-It is a starting point for making responsive web design
+It is a starting point for making responsive web design.

-when you want to make content matching the device sizes.

-Origin From this `statckoverflow answer`_
+Originate from this `statckoverflow answer`_

-Also you can use bootstrap's responsive-utilities_
+If you are using bootstrap ,you can use bootstrap's responsive-utilities_

 If you're unfamiliar with the concepts surrounding Responsive Web Design, you can read up here_